ManWithABike/OPTICS-Clustering/README.md

 ##Disclaimer

-The functionality in this library initially grew due to my personal need for it while using C++ on a regular basis.
+This librarys functionality initially grew due to my personal need for it - an easy to use clustering algorithm which does not need to know the number of clusters a priori.
 I try my best to make it error free and as comfortable to use as I can.
 The API still might change in the future.
 If you have any suggestions, find errors, miss some functions or want to give general feedback/criticism, I'd love to hear from you.
 Of course, [contributions](https://github.com/CrikeeIP/OPTICS-Clustering/pulls) are also very welcome.

 ##License